awsdocs/amazon-sagemaker-developer-guide/doc_source/how-it-works-mlconcepts.md

 1. **Deploy the model**— You traditionally re\-engineer a model before you integrate it with your application and deploy it\.
 With Amazon SageMaker hosting services, you can deploy your model independently, decoupling it from your application code\.
 For more information, see [Deploy a Model on Amazon SageMaker Hosting Services](how-it-works-hosting.md)\.

 Machine learning is a continuous cycle\.
 After deploying a model, you monitor the inferences, then collect "ground truth," and evaluate the model to identify drift\.
-You then increase the accuracy of your inferences by updating your training data to include the newly collected ground truth, by retraining the model with the new dataset\.
+You then increase the accuracy of your inferences by updating your training data to include the newly collected ground truth\.
+You do this by retraining the model with the new dataset\.
 As more and more example data becomes available, you continue retraining your model to increase accuracy\.

 ## How It Works: Next Topic<a name="howitwork-mlconcepts-nextstep"></a>